What is the oldest piece of machinery in Grand Falls-Windsor? Something down at the mill right? No?

 It would have been a natural choice to acquire and use an old engine, or a couple of old engines to continuously ship wood to the mill and town.
 The coal shortages that were experienced during the war continued for a couple of years after the cessation of hostilities and were not fully resolved until after 1921.

 It should be noted that it must not have only been the mill that needed the wood.
 Under normal circumstances the AND Co supplied its workers and most of the buildings in town with coal for heating and cooking.
-Therefore there must have had to been quite a large amount brought in for domestic consumption.
+Therefore there must have had to been quite a large amount of wood brought in for domestic consumption.

 Anecdotal evidence suggests that is was used on the other side of the river.
 At some point between 1919 and 1939 there was a tramway from somewhere up on Stony Brook to the Exploits River a short way above the present day Salmon Ladder.
 I came across a pile of coat and at least two sets of railway axles there a number of years ago.
 The story goes that there was a sawmill located on Stony Brook and the Tramway was used to being the lumber to the Exploits from where it must have been towed across in a scow or brought across in the winter.
+I later found anecdotal evidence that this same tramway was used for pulpwood in the 1920’s after the sawmill was sold to the AND Company (See related story)

 At some point after a fifty plus career Number 7 was shunted off on a siding at the mill and forgotten.
 There are a number of stories of where it was found: Used as fill, in a scrap heap or landfill and even across the river.
-Whatever its fate after forty or so years rusting way it was rescued by concerned citizens who were aware of the engine’s historical importance, restored and placed at the Mary March Museum.
+Whatever its fate after forty or so years rusting way it was rescued by concerned citizens in the late 70’s who were aware of the engine’s historical importance, restored and placed at the Mary March Museum.